CARTELhombre/Colombia_Cartel/README.md

-# Colombia_Cartel
+# HU3 HU3 BR BR
-All the mischief and trickery that can be imagined in one place [COLOMBIA CABAJO!]
+# Vodka for the win!